PROGRAM POLICIES

 Respect of Local Cultural Norms:

 Students must respect the local cultural norms.
-Program Staff will advise students about culturally appropriate behavior and clothing, and students must comply.
+GLA staff will advise students about culturally appropriate behavior and clothing and students must comply.
 Adhering to local dress codes is a crucial element in maintaining strong relationships with the communities with whom we work.
 Students will often be interacting in a foreign language during the program and should practice patience and respect in these engagements.

 Respect for Program Staff and Students: